lingz/alphabetical_paginate/README.md

 The gem makes use of the Asset Pipeline, introduced in Rails 3.1.
 It still works with lower versions of Rails, however, you need to copy the assets over manually.

-Copy the contents of `vendor/assets/javascripts` of this repo into the `public/javascripts` of your app Copy the contents of `vendor/assets/images` of this repo into the `public/images` of your app
+Copy the contents of `vendor/assets/javascripts` of this repo into the `public/javascripts` of your app and also copy the contents of `vendor/assets/images` of this repo into the `public/images` of your app

 ## Support